 Washington's Birthday (third Monday in February): A holiday to honor George Washington, America's first President.
 Starting in The Eighties, many people and states (but not the Federal government) started calling it Presidents' Day, partly to honor all of America's Presidents, and partly because Abraham Lincoln's birthday was around the same time.
 To most people, this day means huge sales at stores.
 Watching television in February will make you wonder if our forefathers simply wanted to ensure we could buy inexpensive cars and mattresses.

 Memorial Day (last Monday in May): A holiday for recognizing those soldiers who have died in service to the United States.
 All flags are lowered to half-mast.
-To most people, it is also the unofficial start of summer.
-For a long time, this day was the official start of the Hollywood summer movie season, although many studios have taken to releasing their big summer movies earlier in May or even in April.
+To most people it is also the unofficial start of summer.
+For a long time this day was also the official start of the Hollywood summer movie season, although many studios have taken to releasing their big summer movies earlier in May or even in April.
 The Indianapolis 500 is run over Memorial Day Weekend.
 Most Americans celebrate Memorial Day by holding picnics and barbeques, visiting memorials and graves of loved ones, and going to sporting events.
-Originally created to commemorate the end of the The American Civil War, the holiday used to be held on May 30; the move to the last Monday in May was fairly contentious among veterans.
+Originally created to commemorate the end of the The American Civil War, Memorial Day grew out of various local "Decoration Days" which arose spontaneously in the wake of the catastrophe.
+The holiday used to be held on May 30; the move to the last Monday in May was fairly contentious among veterans.

 Independence Day (July 4): The celebration of the adoption of the Declaration of Independence on July 4, 1776.
 Also known as the Glorious Fourth or simply the Fourth of July.
 Celebrations usually pull out all the stops, with barbeques, parades, carnivals, concerts, baseball games, and fireworks.
 Lots and lots of fireworks.
 Not surprisingly for a holiday where Patriotic Fervor and Stuff Blowing Up are key parts of the celebration, Hollywood studios typically save their biggest movies of the summer for the Fourth of July weekend (one famous example is, of course, Independence Day).
 A recent tradition is for someone in Congress to put forth a Constitutional amendment banning flag burning in the weeks leading up to the Fourth of July.
 They tend to go nowhere, and are quickly forgotten in a couple of weeks.
 On the lighter side, expect to see stories in the news about America's newest citizens taking the naturalization oath en masse on July 4.
 It's also the one day of the year where most of those with even the worst cases of Cultural Cringe put it aside and find themselves "proud to be an American".